draperlaboratory/VaderModularFuzzer/docs/coremodules/core_modules_configuration.md

   corePeriodLength:  500000  # Number of testcases executed during core period
   pMin: 0.0                  # Minimum mutator probability (0.0 means ignore and use adaptive value)
 ```
+## <a id="RedPawnInputGenerator"></a>Section: `RedPawnInputGenerator`

+Configuration information specific to the RedPawn Input Generator module.

+### `RedPawnInputGenerator.colorizeMaxExecs`

+Value type: `<int>`

+Status: Optional

+Default Value: 1,000

+Usage: Specifies the maximum number of testcase executions that can take place during the colorization stage (which runs once per new interesting testcase).
+More executations can take longer, but produce testcases with more entropy which improves results and may save time during analysis.
+For slow or emulated SUTs, a smaller number may be preferable.

+### `RedPawnInputGenerator.batchSize`

+Value type: `<int>`

+Status: Optional

+Default Value: 1,000

+Usage: Specifies the maximum number of testcases that can be created and added to storage in one run (invocation from controller) of the RedPawn Input Generator.
+This setting is useful if you wish to reduce the overall memory usage associated with RedPawn, as producing fewer test cases at once will reduce the overall memory footprint.
+Sometimes a single comparison instruction will produces a lot of possible test cases from RedPawn; this setting also serves as a limit for the total number of test cases that can be produces for each comparison instruction.

+### `RedPawnInputGenerator.useDirectTransform`

+Value type: `<bool>`

+Status: Optional

+Default Value: `true`

+Usage: enables the Direct transform.

+### `RedPawnInputGenerator.useReverseBytesTransform`

+Value type: `<bool>`

+Status: Optional

+Default Value: `true`

+Usage: enables the Reverse Bytes transform.

+### `RedPawnInputGenerator.useOffsetTransform`

+Value type: `<bool>`

+Status: Optional

+Default Value: `true`

+Usage: enables the Offset transform.

+### `RedPawnInputGenerator.useFactorTransform`

+Value type: `<bool>`

+Status: Optional

+Default Value: `true`

+Usage: enables the Factor transform.

+### `RedPawnInputGenerator.useXORTransform`

+Value type: `<bool>`

+Status: Optional

+Default Value: `true`

+Usage: enables the XOR transform.

 ## <a id="AFLForkserverExecutor"></a>Section: `AFLForkserverExecutor`